supgerry/ClaudeOS/ProjectKnowledge/signalpodcastproject/episode-06-loyalty-revolution.md

 **John**: "Now that it's live, what's the weirdest or most unexpected guest behavior you've discovered through the data?"

-**Tim**: "This program integrates season passes, promos, and entitlements.
-Looking ahead, how do you see Fam Club evolving over the next couple of years?"
+**Tim**: "Looking ahead, how do you see Fam Club evolving over the next couple of years?"

 ## Lightning Round (Rapid-Fire Questions)